dorianboehler/XCampRProject/README.md

 ## Installation

-1. **Save the GitHub repository locally**: We strongly advise people who would like to run the code to save the given folder structure locally.
+1. **Download the GitHub repository**: We strongly advise people who would like to run the code to save the GitHub repository locally in the given folder structure.

 2. **Install packages**: The following packages are required:
   * `tidyverse`